h3xduck/Umbra/README.md

 ./injector -i 127.0.0.1
 ```

-### ¡Unhide the rootkit remotely
+### Unhide the rootkit remotely
 This reverts the invisible mode if active.
 ```
-./client -u 127.0.0.1
+./injector -u 127.0.0.1
 ```

 ### Help
-You can see the full information on how to run the client by:
+You can see the full information on how to run the Umbra Injector by:
 ```
 ./injector -h
 ```

 ## Umbra Modules
+The Umbra Modules will be stored by the *install.sh* script on /tmp/umbra, where Umbra will hide them.
+The directory will not visible by commands such as *ls* or similar.

 ### Ransom module
 This module can launch remote ransomware-like attacks via the Umbra Injector.
 Encrypted files appear with the *.ubr* extension.